tranquilts/MATCH/README.md

 using interfaces.
 She prefers a website that is rather informative and can be quite critical of them so expects a clean, professional experience with no pop-ups. ​

-## **User Profile 2**
+### **User Profile 2**
 #### Muqtadir Siraj
-An 18 year-old male who is a business student and likes to relax playing in-between university classes and study sessions for his personal satisfaction.
+An 18 year-old male who is a business student and likes to relax, playing in-between university classes and study sessions for his personal satisfaction.
 He would like the game to let users compete with each other.
 He is a typical browser user, that skims through content quickly in order to get a sense of the big picture.
 He prefers a website that gets to the point and locks in on interesting and eye-catching website features as well as being an expert user and knows how to navigate his way around.

 ## **Functional Specifications**

 ### **Hardware Requirements**

 ### **Operating System Environment**
+The game will be developed as a web-based application, eliminating the need for downloads and installations.
+Therefore, the game is platform-independent and can run on any device with a modern web browser.
+JavaScript must be enabled and HTML5 and CSS3 support is required.
+The game should function consistently across responsive breakpoints (desktop, tablet, mobile), should load within 3 seconds on a standard broadband connection and have minimal CPU/GPU usage to ensure smooth performance.

 ### **Application Functions**

 ### **Hints Function**

 ## **Non-functional specifications**